Guides/Renters Insurance

 Key takeaways

 Renters insurance is small premium with high real-world value.
 Set property and liability limits first, then evaluate claim experience.
+A typical HO-4 policy costs $15–$30/month but can cover tens of thousands in theft or fire loss plus six-figure liability protection.

 1) Set personal property coverage